Former Bears standout is one of 152 players in the new pro league

-Paul Jobson is a National "A" licensed coach beginning his seventh season at Baylor and second as co-head coach, with his wife and co-head coach, Marci.
-Among his duties are serving as the program's day-to-day administrator, planning and structuring practices and organizing summer camps.
+Paul Jobson is a National "A" licensed coach beginning his eighth season at Baylor and first as head coach after spending two seasons as co-head coach with his wife and current assistant coach, Marci.

-During his time at Baylor, he has helped guide the Bears to some of their best seasons in recent memory.
-Since arriving at Baylor in 2008, he has played a significant role in increasing the program's win total in five of the last six years, both overall and in Big 12 play, culminating in the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a 2012 Sweet 16 appearance.
+During his time at Baylor, Jobson has helped guide the Bears to some of their best seasons in recent memory.
+Since arriving at Baylor in 2008, he has played a significant role in increasing the program's win total in four of the last six years, culminating in the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a 2012 Sweet 16 appearance.
 Finishing with the highest ranking and best record (19-1-5) in program history, the 2012 squad ended its Sweet 16 run with the 11th spot in the final National Soccer Coaches Association of America (NSCAA) Poll.

 The 2013 season saw Baylor surpass the 10-win mark for the fourth straight season -- the first such run since the program did so five straight years from 1996-2000.
 Additionally, BU set program records for most matches without a loss (31), most home matches without a loss (17) and most consecutive home wins (14).
 Perhaps the highlight of the season was getting off to a hot start to earn a No. 9 ranking in the NSCAA poll on Sept.
 3, 2013 -- the program's highest-ever ranking by the NSCAA.

 In 2010, Jobson assisted in turning BU into an 11-win team, the most victories since 1999.
-In addition, the defense put up the lowest goal against average in program history (0.81).
+In addition, the defense put up the then-lowest goal against average in program history (0.81).